cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

 think are practically the most important.
 So in this guide, we're going to use a set of interconnected tab-separated values (TSV) documents.
 Why TSV?
 Because comma-separated values (CSV) documents look awful and Excel sheets can't be diff'd / viewed in GitHub.
-Later, we'll come back to how to programatically generate OWL, OBO, BEL, and other files from your curation sheets.
+In a later post, we'll come back to how to programatically generate OWL, OBO, BEL, and other files from your curation sheets.

-### Maintain entities
+### Curate entities

 The most important thing in an ontology is the entities.
 Make a file called *entities.tsv*.
 It needs a few columns to hold the most important information